Dorothy Bain: Horizon scandal

-Calls for reform
+Calls for reformation of role

 Since Bain assumed the role of Lord Advocate in 2021, there have been calls for the position to be reformed.
 In January 2024, SNP MP Joanna Cherry KC introduced a private members bill in the House of Commons that would allow for powers to be given to the Scottish Parliament to reform the Lord Advocate's role.
 The proposals for reform include the dividing of the Lord Advocate's role as the chief legal adviser to the Scottish Government, as well as serving as the head of the Scottish prosecution service.
 If successful in its reform, the chief legal adviser and head of the prosecution service would become two separate positions, with only the chief legal adviser being a member of the Scottish Government.

 Cherry argued in her statement that the proposals would eliminate any cause for concern regarding "conflict of interest", naming high profile cases such as the "Alex Salmond harassment case, the Rangers F.C. malicious prosecution scandal and the ongoing investigation into SNP finances" as examples as to why such accusations could be made given the Lord Advocate's current role within the Scottish Government as its chief legal adviser.

+Resignation

+On 15 May 2026, Bain informed the First Minister, John Swinney, that she intended to stand down as Lord Advocate, with the Scottish Government confirming that a new Lord Advocate would be appointed during the process of forming a new Scottish Government following the electoral victory of the SNP during the 2026 Scottish Parliament election.
+On 19 June 2026, a new Lord Advocate was sworn in, thereby effecting her resignation.